rockwood/www/_posts/2016-07-11-concurrent-feature-tests-with-phoenix.md

 We need to define an ExUnit case file to be used by each feature test.

-For concurrent tests, ones with `async: true`, we need to checkout a sandboxed database connection and pass it to Hound.
+For concurrent tests (ones with `async: true`) we need to checkout a sandboxed database connection and pass it to Hound.

 ```elixir
 # test/support/feature_case.ex